JanSharp/FactorioEmmyLuaDocs/README.md

 ./lua main.lua -- --source-file source_data/api.json --cache-dir cache --target-dir output
 ```
 (for some reason git bash wants that `./` at the start.
 Idk why.)

+## Issues running the script

+If some requires don't work, make sure your environment variables for lua,
+if you have them overwritten that is, still include `./?.dll` and `./?.lua` respectively.
+(one being for c path the other for regular lua path thing. also use the right separators
+for your system, on windows it shouldn't matter i believe.)

 # Story about debugging and cache